-- Follow the guidelines of TR 24772-1 clause 6.46.5. - Do not make assumptions about the values of parameters. - Do not assume that the calling or receiving function will be range checking a parameter.
+- Follow the guidance contained in TR 24772-1 clause 6.46.5. - Do not make assumptions about the values of parameters. - Do not assume that the calling or receiving function will be range checking a parameter.
 Therefore, establish a strategy for each interface to check parameters in either the calling or receiving routines.